Blue Line (MBTA): East Boston Tunnel

 The East Boston Tunnel under Boston Harbor was the first North American subway tunnel to run beneath a body of water when it opened in 1904, and the second underwater vehicular tunnel of significant length built in the United States.
 The tunnel was constructed using a modified version of the Greathead Shield; 2700 ft of the 1 mi tunnel is actually under water.
 The excavation took two-and-a-half years, and cost $3 million and the lives of four workmen.

 Initially used as a streetcar tunnel, it ran from Maverick Square in East Boston to downtown Boston's Court Street station, with an intermediate stop at Devonshire (now State).
 Court Street had pedestrian access to Scollay Square station (now Government Center) but transfers to the East Boston Tunnel required an additional fare of 1 cent.
 In 1906, Atlantic Station (now Aquarium) was opened, with a connection to the Atlantic Avenue Elevated.
 Court Street proved to be a problematic terminus as its single-track design limited frequent service.

 Bowdoin extension

+The Boston Transit Commission (BTC) began construction of a 0.5 miles extension of the East Boston Tunnel on November 29, 1912.
+The extension ran from Scollay Square (where a new platform, Scollay Under, was constructed to replace Court Street station) to a new station and loop at Bowdoin Square.
+Tracks continued west under Cambridge Street to an incline at Joy Street, where streetcars could continue on surface tracks to Charles Street and the Longfellow Bridge to Cambridge.

-The Boston Elevated Railway (BERy) began an extension towards Beacon Hill in 1912.
-This downtown extension was opened to Bowdoin, with an intermediate stop at Scollay Under (now Government Center), on March 18, 1916.
-Immediately west of the new Bowdoin station platforms, a tight turnaround loop track underground allowed trains to quickly reverse direction for the return trip.
-The project also included a new portal at Joy Street, which was used by a Central Square–Orient Heights line.
-The total cost of the extension was $2.3 million.
+Court Street station was abandoned on November 15, 1914, with service cut back to Devonshire.
+On March 13, 1916, service was extended to the new Scollay Under, with streetcars looping empty around the Bowdoin loop.
+Bowdoin station opened on March 18 along with the Joy Street Portal, which was used by a Central Square–Orient Heights through line as well as several Cambridge lines that terminated at Scollay Under.
+The total cost of the extension was $2.4 million.